 Simon Fraser University is committed to providing a safe and secure environment for students, staff, and visitors.
 For a true emergency (fire, first aid, or to report a suspicious person, etc.), call one of these numbers:

 Vancouver: local 25252 or 778-782-5252

 At SFU's Vancouver and Surrey campuses, there are food courts and several restaurants within close walking distance.

 If you’re tired of eating take-out every time you come to our Vancouver campus, you may eat in our student lounge in room 3410.
 The lounge has several kitchen items, including microwaves, sinks, kettles, fridge space, and plenty of seating.
 Just ask for the room's access code at Information and Registration (in the main lobby).

 Our libraries offer a number of services and research skills services for mature students.
 They’re also good places to write papers or photocopy assignments.
-Visit our Vancouver and Surrey websites for comprehensive information, or this page for specific services offered by our libraries for non-credit students.
+Visit our Vancouver and Surrey websites for comprehensive information, or this online guide to specific services for non-credit students.